GoNZooo/zig-disk-info/README.md

 # Why?

-I needed an excuse to make something in Zig and coincidentally needed a way to see my hard drive usage without waiting for Windows to calculate it.
+I needed an excuse to make something in Zig (this was my first project in it) and coincidentally needed a way to see my hard drive usage without waiting for Windows to calculate it.

 I end up using it probably at least a few times a week so it's been useful.